Ayahuasca Retreat Schedule

 Day 5- Relax (or Departure)

 The day after ceremony is usually spent resting, recovering and reflecting.
-Massage may be scheduled and the hot tub is available.
+Massage may be scheduled.
 All meals will be provided at regular times.
 This is departure day for all participants of 5 day retreats.